Amazon EKS Integration

 Run the following command to enable port-forwarding to expose the Kubecost dashboard:

-You can now access Kubecost's UI by visiting
+You can now access Kubecost's UI by visiting http://localhost:9090

 in your local web browser.
 Here, you can monitor your Amazon EKS cluster cost and efficiency.
 Depending on your organization’s requirements and setup, you may have different options to expose Kubecost for internal access.
-There are a few examples that you can use for your references:- See Kubecost's Ingress Examples doc as a reference for using Nginx ingress controller with basic auth.
+There are a few examples that you can use for your references:

 Deploying Kubecost on EKS Anywhere via Helm is not the officially recommended method by Kubecost or AWS.
 The recommended method is via EKS add-on (see above).